ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/group-by.md

 If a column is not presented in a grouping set, it's filled with a default value.

 In other words, modifiers described above can be represented via `GROUPING SETS`.
-Despite the fact that queries with `ROLLUP`, `CUBE` and `GROUPING SETS` modifiers are syntactically equal, they may have different performances.
+Despite the fact that queries with `ROLLUP`, `CUBE` and `GROUPING SETS` modifiers are syntactically equal, they may perform differently.
 When `GROUPING SETS` try to execute everything in parallel, `ROLLUP` and `CUBE` are executing the final merging of the aggregates in a single thread.

 In the situation when source columns contain default values, it might be hard to distinguish if a row is a part of the aggregation which uses those columns as keys or not.